arrawin/Movie-Site/README.md

 # Movie-Site
 A simple React application that displays popular movies using the TMDB (The Movie Database) API.
-Users can search for movies and view them in a visually appealing grid layout.
+Users can search for movies and view them in a visually appealing grid layout!

 ## 🚀 Features